IntroPhylogenomics/ComputingFundamentals/PythonBasics.md

 >
 > Note how the variables holding the values are provided in the same order inside parentheses after the `%`.

+## Functions

+Functions are the verbs of a programming language.
+Functions take some variables or objects as input (arguments) and either do something with them or return a new variable/object.
+Functions are always written like this

+`myFunction(object1,object2,...)`

+Functions _always_ have parentheses, even if they don't need any arguments to be passed to them.
+For example

+`myFunction()`

+The number and type of arguments needed is specific to each function.
+Perhaps the simplest function to use is

+`print()`

+`print()` can take an arbitrary number of variables as arguments and will print them to the screen.

+`print("testString")`

+`print("testString",2)`

+Here are a few other really useful functions and descriptions of what they do

+`len(string)` - Takes one argument (a string) and returns its length

+`abs(number)` - Takes one argument (either an integer or a float) and returns its absolute value

+`round(float)` - Takes one floating point number as an argument and rounds it to the nearest integer

+`type(variable)` - Takes one variable as an argument and returns its type